siv2r/kidney-exchange/CONTRIBUTING.md

 ## How do I start contributing to this project?
 1. The easiest way is to contribute is through documentation.
 For example, there is no documentation for *Development workflow*, *FAQs*
+2. To get more ideas on which type of documentation will be useful for this project.
+You can refer to the documentations of projects like [p5.js](https://github.com/processing/p5.js), [sympy](https://github.com/sympy/sympy)

 ## Code contribution
 - Black is used to format all the python codes.